Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The "dish" slowly made its way westward through Russia into northern Germany — often through the city of Hamburg, eventually reaching the shores of New York via immigration, to be known as as Hamburg-style American fillet, or Hamburger Beefsteak.
 Sound familiar?

-Yet its appearance in France is relatively recent, documented vaguely during the 19th century and firmly in the early years of the 20th.
+Yet its appearance as a France food is relatively recent, documented vaguely during the 19th century and firmly in the early years of the 20th.
 At first it was known as American Steak, but the Steak Tartare appellation finally won over, used in France and also in the United States.

-This is a relatively common food, eaten in France once the cooler weather comes around, often sautéed in butter and garnished with apples (at least that's how I eat it).
+This is one of the relatively common French foods, eaten in France once the cooler weather comes around, often sautéed in butter with apples (at least that's how I eat it).

 It is a delicious dish but granted, a round pile of black sausage isn't necessarily the most appetizing dish in the world.
 Not to sugar-coat it, but it is basically blood, with the addition of other ingredients, ranging from spices to fruits to rice.